Everything You

 Should we provide housing for your family?

 Oh, yes!
 That’s sweet of you!
 We love to eat (you can’t tell by looking at Sam) and are blessed when people provide food for us.
 Sit-down meals usually don’t work either before or after a concert.
 So if you’re willing to prepare a to-go meal, we’d be very thankful!
-(Mom is gluten-intolerant and can’t eat wheat.
-If you’d also consider that in your meal preparation, she’d be doubly thankful.)
+(Two in our family are gluten-intolerant and can’t eat wheat.
+If you’d consider that in your meal preparation, we'd be doubly thankful.)

 Can we make a meal?